Storytelling One-Shot at a Time

-- In Worlds where PvP is allowed, likable Contractors have the highest chance of long-term survival.
+- In Playgroups where PvP is allowed, likable Contractors have the highest chance of long-term survival.
 That's a good thing.

 - Contractor realpolitick, alliances, and manipulation cannot truely occur if PvP is disallowed.
 The paranoia of life-and-death stakes drives Contractors to compromise and provides an ultimate "line" that can be crossed.

-- Certain Power Drawbacks (Unique Focus) and Artifacts are balanced under the pretense that they may be lost or stolen.
+- Certain Gifts and Artifacts are balanced under the pretense that they may be lost or stolen.